 On the first day of class, you will sign up for one week to be a class leader.
 There will likely be two leaders each week, depending on the number of students enrolled.
 On your week, you will be responsible for leading the class in discussion.
-You do not need to summarize the readings in your presentation - the emphasis should be on preparing questions to ask the class.
+You should prepare some questions to ask the class.